DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 can't make a Check two times in a row, it requires active dialogue, planning, and participation from every Player.

+As the GM, you are actively drawing against the Players on a TC during the Epic Event.
+The odds are skewed in the Players' favor by allowing them to draw using Skill Modifiers while the GM draws with a +0 Mod.
+Your ability to modify the challenge of an Epic Event comes from setting the Difficulty.

 For more information on Epic Events, visit the [Full Player Guide](https://github.com/DeckofAdventures/TheGame/blob/main/1_Mechanics/01_PlayerGuide_Full.md#Epic-Events)

 #### How to Identify an Epic Event

 <!-- BROZ: I think Epic could also be used for time skips.
 Do we want to first-person
-           this long treck from A to B or Epic it?
+           this long trek from A to B or Epic it?
 Or replace the 2-year gap training montage
 -->